Today I want to share a binge eating self help exercise with you.

 The good news about this binge eating self help exercise is that it doesn’t matter.
 All you need to focus on, is the feeling you are experiencing, that is driving you to want to binge eat.

-This binge eating self help exercise comes from the field of kinesthesiology, and works like psychological CPR.
+This binge eating self-help exercise comes from the field of kinesthesiology, and works like psychological CPR.

-Binge eating, almost
+Compulsive eating, almost

 always, is a response to a feeling we are experiencing.
 This exercise